shader-slang/spec/types.md

 The <dfn>stride</dfn> of a type is the smallest multiple of its alignment not less than its size.

-Using the standard layout for an array type \Char{T[]} or `T[N]`:
+Using the standard layout for an array type \code{T[]} or `T[N]`:

-* The <dfn>element stride</dfn> of the array type is the stride of its element type \Char{T}
+* The <dfn>element stride</dfn> of the array type is the stride of its element type \code{T}
-* Element \Char{i} of the array starts at an offset that is \Char{i} times the element stride of the array
+* Element \code{i} of the array starts at an offset that is \code{i} times the element stride of the array
-* The alignment of the array type is the alignment of \Char{T}
+* The alignment of the array type is the alignment of \code{T}
 * The size of an unknown-size array type is unknown
 * The size of a known-size array with zero elements is zero
-* The size of a known-size array with a nonzero number \Char{N} of elements is the size of \Char{T} plus \Char{N - 1} times the element stride of the array
+* The size of a known-size array with a nonzero number \code{N} of elements is the size of \code{T} plus \code{N - 1} times the element stride of the array

 ### C-Style Layout ### {#type.array.layout.c}

-The C-style layout of an array type differs from the standard layout in that the size of a known-size array with a nonzero number \Char{N} of elements is \Char{N} times the element stride of the array.
+The C-style layout of an array type differs from the standard layout in that the size of a known-size array with a nonzero number \code{N} of elements is \code{N} times the element stride of the array.

 ### D3D Constant Buffer Layout ### {#type.array.layout.d3d.cbuffer}

-The D3D constant buffer layout of an array differs from the standard layout in that the element stride of the array is set to the smallest multiple of the alignment of \Char{T} that is not less than the stride of \Char{T}
+The D3D constant buffer layout of an array differs from the standard layout in that the element stride of the array is set to the smallest multiple of the alignment of \code{T} that is not less than the stride of \code{T}

 This Type {#type.this}
 ---------